RyanJeong/C_KNR/chapter4/README.md

 >   then the variables sp and val may be used in push and pop simply by naming them; no further declarations are needed.
 But these names are not visible in main, nor are push and pop themselves.<br>
 On the other hand, if an external variable is to be referred to before it is defined, or if it is defined in a different source file from the one where it is being used, then an extern declaration is mandatory. <br>

-* Header
->   There is a tradeoff between the desire that each file have access only to the information it needs for its job and the practical reality that it is harder to maintain more header files.<br>
-Up to some moderate program size, it is probably best to have one header file that contains everything that is to be shared between any two parts of the program; that is the decision we made here.<br>
-For a much larger program, more organization and more headers would be needed.<br>

-* External
->   The
-adjective \'external\' is used in contrast to \'internal\', which describes the arguments and variables defined inside functions.<br>
-External variables are defined outside of any function, and are thus potentionally available to many functions.<br>
-Functions themselves are always external, because C does not allow functions to be defined inside other functions.<br>
-By default, external variables and functions have the property that all references to them by the same name, even from functions compiled separately, are references to the same thing.
-(The standard calls this property external linkage.)<br>

-* Static
->   The external static declaration is most often used for variables, but it can be applied to functions as well.
-Normally, function names are global, visible to any part of the entire program.
-If a function is declared static, however, its name is invisible outside of the file in which it is declared.<br>

-* Register
->   A register declaration advises the compiler that the variable in question will be heavily used.<br>
-The idea is that register variables are to be placed in machine registers, which may result in smaller and faster programs. **But compilers are free to ignore the advice.**<br>

-* Scope
 ```C
 if (n > 0) {
     int i; /* declare a new i */